GSA/jobs_api/README.md

 ### Running it

-Fire up a server and try it all out:
+Fire up a server and try it all out.

     bundle exec rails s